 The North Carolina Pottery Center is currently accepting applications for residency positions of varying lengths, typically of three to six months duration.
 The duration may depend on what the artist wishes to accomplish, amount of available studio space at the center at any given time, and other factors.
 Candidates with BFA’s, MFA’s, or equivalent life experience, are invited to apply.
-Available dates start August 1, 2016.
+Available dates start as early as August 1, 2017.

 A recent grant from the Windgate Charitable Foundation has enabled the Pottery Center to reinstitute its Artist-in-Residence program.

 Resident artists will be selected from a pool of applicants from across the country and abroad.
 Residents will be chosen based on their goals (as expressed in their proposals), their previous and current work, and ensuring a diverse synergy that benefits both the resident artists (personally as well as professionally) and enhances the center’s educational programs and programming.

 Residents will be provided with a reasonable stipend (variable depending upon the nature and duration of the residency), subsidized housing, studio space, and up to 250 pounds of clay each month in exchange for assistance with studio upkeep, event support, workshops, and occasional teaching responsibilities.